matt-deboer/kuill/README.md

 To provide a multi-tennant Kubernetes UI experience (inasmuch as Kubernetes is multi-tennant) capable of integrating with popular enterprise authentication mechanisms, and that helps the casual user come up to speed quickly on the components that make up their applications.

 ### Why create another dashboard?
+Why should I use this one?

-Other than gaining more experience in Golang and React, and learning a lot about kubernetes itself, there is value in a dashboard that supports user authentication though the browser--executing all actions **as** the authenticated user (as opposed to executing them under a privileged service account).
-See [this discussion](https://github.com/kubernetes/dashboard/issues/574#issuecomment-282360783) for details surrounding the vulnerabilities introduced by running the existing dashboard in a multi-tenant environment.
+The key differentiators when compared with the existing open source dashboard are built-in support for enterprise SSO integrations, combined with the proxying of all requests as the logged-in user (as opposed to executing under a shared service account).
+See [this discussion](https://github.com/kubernetes/dashboard/issues/574#issuecomment-282360783) for details surrounding the trade-offs involved in running the existing dashboard in a multi-tenant environment.

-### What makes kuill different?

-Other than the purely cosmetic differences, **kuill** integrates with the most common modern enterprise authentication mechanisms (OpenID+Connect and SAML2), and acts as an authenticating proxy to Kubernetes--sending every request using the identity of the authenticated user; this means that a user of kuill has the same privileges** as they would have using `kubectl`.

-** _There is a service account which grants kuill access to proxy requests to nodes in order to access their status summary endpoints_
+---

 What does it look like?
 ---